 - Consumer cost-sharing limits will increase by 7 percent.

-These changes will impact Michigan consumers as soon as November 1, 2018, when the next Marketplace Open Enrollment Period begins.
+These changes to the 2019 Health Insurance Marketplace will impact Michigan consumers as soon as November 1, 2018, when the next Marketplace Open Enrollment Period begins.